IanGabriel12/complete-auth-studies/README.md

 Notice that `MAIL_PASSWORD` is the google application password, not your regular password.
 You can read about application passwords [here](https://support.google.com/accounts/answer/185833?hl=en).

-Then go to `/spring-boot-auth` dir.
-After that, startup database with `docker compose up -d`.
+First, startup database with `docker compose up -d`.
+After that, go to `/spring-boot-auth` dir.
 Finally, startup the API with `./mvnw spring-boot:run`